jonasfabian/labeling-tool/README.md

 * IntelliJ Idea
 ## Data Structure
 * the data can be loaded using `data-import/data-import.py`
+   * use `conda env create -f environment.yml` to install the environment.
 * the datastructure should look like this.
 * `data` the base data directory (can be changed in the configuration)
    * `data-source` directory containing the raw data used by the import & edit